Brazil's goalkeeper out of London Games with injury

 Manchester City midfielder Yaya Toure has no doubts he will carry on playing next season but the 33-year-old is unsure whether he will still be at the Etihad Stadium.

-LONDON Brazil's first choice goalkeeper Rafael Cabral has been withdrawn from their Olympic Games football squad with an injury to his right elbow, the Brazilian Football Confederation (CBF) said on Tuesday.
+LONDON Brazil's goalkeeper Rafael Cabral has been withdrawn from their Olympic Games squad with an injury to his right elbow, the Brazilian Football Confederation (CBF) reported on Tuesday.

-A scan showed the 22-year-old's elbow was badly bruised during practice on Monday and he would not recover in time to take part in the men's football tournament at the London Games, team doctor Jose Luis Runco said.
+A scan showed the Santos keeper's elbow was badly bruised during practice on Monday and he would not recover in time to take part in the men's football tournament at the London Games, team doctor Jose Luis Runco said.

-Coach Mano Menezes has promoted 23-year-old Neto as first choice and Gabriel, 19, will be the reserve, CBF media officer Rodrigo Paiva said.
-Renan Ribeiro has been put on standby.
+Fiorentina's goalkeeper Neto will replace Cabral in the first team, while 19-year-old Gabrial, from AC Milan, will be the substitute.

-"I'll always be ready.
-For he who prepares well and is focused there can be no room for doubts," Neto, a Fiorentina reserve who has played two Serie A matches and none for the national team, told reporters.
+Coach Mano Menezes will call up a replacement, the CBF said on their official website (www.cbf.com.br).

-(Reporting by Pedro Fonseca, writing by Rex Gowar; Editing by Greg Stutchbury/Peter Rutherford)
+(Reporting by Pedro Fonseca, writing by Rex Gowar; Editing by Greg Stutchbury)

 Manchester City midfielder Yaya Toure has no doubts he will carry on playing next season but the 33-year-old is unsure whether he will still be at the Etihad Stadium.